How Three Christianson Fellows are Uplifting Mothers, Young Girls, and Refugees

 This is the question Minyoung ("Minnie") Jang, a recent graduate from Harvard University, is seeking to address.

-With the help of an InterExchange Christianson Grant, Minnie is spending eight months in Peru with Socios En Salud (SES), the Peruvian subsidiary of the Boston-based organization Partners in Health, to help implement maternal and child healthcare initiatives.
+With the help of an InterExchange Christianson Fellowship, Minnie is spending eight months in Peru with Socios En Salud (SES), the Peruvian subsidiary of the Boston-based organization Partners in Health, to help implement maternal and child healthcare initiatives.
 Her main focus is on a maternal mental health intervention.

 As the issue of global mental health and perinatal depression is not exclusive to Lima's population, Minnie hopes her monitoring and evaluation project helps inform a wide range of international health care providers striving to implement similar programs.

 "After spending the majority of my college career studying global health in the regional context of Latin America, I want to translate my academic interests into hands-on field experience.
-This is exactly what my Christianson Grant service project will provide!"
+This is exactly what my Christianson Fellowship service project will provide!"

-Minnie joins two other inspiring Christianson Grantees who are volunteering in Latin America and the Caribbean to help communities and foster connection.
+Minnie joins two other inspiring Christianson Fellows who are volunteering in Latin America and the Caribbean to help communities and foster connection.
 The InterExchange Foundation awarded more than $15,000 to this second cohort of 2018 grantees!
 Read on to learn more about how these motivated young Americans are working to make a difference around the world.

 Strengthening maternal and child health in an area with limited resources